Sir Howard Dalton Young Microbiologist of the Year Competition

 Following the event, the competition judges will collate their entrant assessments and work together to shortlist two finalists per Division.

-Finalists are notified by May if they have been selected and invited to give a presentation at the final at our the Society Showcase each year.
+Finalists are notified by May if they have been selected and invited to give a presentation at the final at our Society Showcase each year.

 Finals